garry-clawson/Blockchain-Crop-Assurance-and-Localisation/README.md

 4. Repeat process 2-3 for all of the template images (i.e. for all images taken adjacent to a planted seed)

 #### Execute the pipeline
-5. Take a current image and save to images directory (this will be compared - aligned - to the template image)
+5. Take a current image and save to images directory *(Note: this will be compared - aligned - to the template image)*
 6. Recall the CID of the template image from the smart contract (step 6)
 7. Download the template image from IPFS using the recalled CID (step 9)
 8. Align the current image with the template image (step 7)